Velvet Soup

-Velvet Soup was a Scottish comedy sketch show, starring Gavin Mitchell, Steven McNicoll, Julia Duncanson and Mark McDonnell.
+Velvet Soup was a Scottish comedy sketch show, starring Gavin Mitchell, Steven McNicoll, Julie Duncanson and Mark McDonnell.

 Background

 It started as a radio series for BBC Radio Scotland called Velvet Cabaret, named after a nightclub in Glasgow's Sauchiehall Street called The Velvet Rooms where the first series was recorded.
 After a couple of series, the show was commissioned as a pilot for BBC Scotland and BBC Two, before going to series.

 The show first aired in 2001 and ended in 2003.

 It has not received an official DVD release.